 A talented photographer shares haunting photos that reveal the horror and extent of this tragedy.
-In "How a Book of Holocaust Photography Helped Me See What Cannot Be Seen," one Jewish essayist writes of how the book compelled him to unforeseen emotional depths.
+In "How a Book of Holocaust Photography Helped Me See What Cannot Be Seen," one Jewish essayist writes how the book compelled him to unforeseen emotional depths.

 6. Then They Came for Me: Martin Niemöller, the Pastor Who Defied the Nazis by Matthew Hockenos

-This in-depth profile the famous pastor explores his life and eventual incarceration by the Germans – which wasn’t for defending Jews.
+This in-depth profile of the famous pastor explores his life and eventual incarceration by the Germans – which wasn’t for defending Jews.
 Our reviewer explains that Neimoller "continued to preach that Jews were a despised people, 'Christ killers.'"